 The Annual Corporation Report must include the following:

 - The corporation’s employer identification number and the registration number assigned by the Puerto Rico Department of State

-- The corporation’s name and the name of the resident agent as registered in
+- The corporation’s name and the name of the resident agent as registered in the Department of State

 - A list containing the names of all directors and officers of the corporation on the date the report is filed and their addresses, social security numbers and the expiration dates of their respective terms

 Inactive corporations registered with the Department of State must file the annual report.

 Note that every foreign corporation authorized to do business in the Commonwealth shall keep and maintain in Puerto Rico those accounting books, documents and records (including inventory records) which are sufficient for:

 - Clearly establishing the amount of the gross income and the deductions, credits and other details in connection with the operations in Puerto Rico which shall be declared on the income tax returns rendered to the Commonwealth.

-- Clearly reflecting the amount of its investments in Puerto Rico, the property owned by the corporation located in Puerto Rico, and the amount of its capital spent in conducting business in Puerto Rico.
+- Clearly reflecting the amount of its investments in Puerto Rico, the property owned by the corporation located in Puerto Rico, and the amount of its capital spent on conducting business in Puerto Rico.

 - Limited liability companies shall only file, by electronic means, an Annual Fee Statement providing certain basic information and paying a $150 fee.
 No balance sheet is required.